dorisavedikian/NALGuideToSubjectIndexing/book/TOC/TableofContent.md

 +++
 * Agricola Guide to Subject Indexing (revised 2010).
 +++
 * Thomas, S. E. (1990).
-Bibliographic control and agriculture, Library Trends, 38:3, pp.542-561, also in Russell, K. W. and Pisa, M. G. Agricultural Libraries and Information.
-University of Illinois Graduate School of Library and Information Science 1990.
+Bibliographic control and agriculture, Library Trends, University of Illinois Graduate School of Library and Information Science 1990.
 +++
 * Bonnichon, M. (1994).
 Guide to indexing for AGRIS and CARIS.
 Rome: FAO.
 +++